Reds vs. Athletics Player Props Betting Odds

 India Stats

-- India has recorded 25 hits with eight doubles, a home run and 15 walks.
-He has driven in 10 runs with four stolen bases.
+- India has recorded 27 hits with eight doubles, a home run and 16 walks.
+He has driven in 11 runs with five stolen bases.

 India Recent Games